 One such advance is that more people can safely have laser hair removal.
 In the past, only people with dark hair and light skin could safely have laser hair removal.
 Today, laser hair removal is a treatment option for patients who have light-colored hair and light skin and patients who have dark skin.
 Laser hair removal must be performed very carefully in these patients.
 Dermatologists know what precautions to take to provide laser hair removal safely and effectively.

-Most patients require between 6 to 8 treatments to achieve their desired result.
-Generally, after the first two or three treatments patients will see noticeably less hair than before.
+After the first 2 or 3 treatments, most patients will see noticeably less hair than before.
 The hair also tends to be finer and lighter in color.

 Discomfort is usually likened to a rubber band snapping the skin.
 For patients who feel the discomfort is too great, we can apply an anesthetic gel, which can help reduce skin sensitivity.
 It takes about 30 to 60 minutes for a numbing gel to work.